 • The service had a programme of quality monitoring and improvement activity to review the effectiveness and appropriateness of the care provided.
-Completed audit and compliance checking activity included infection prevention and control audits, fire and health and safety risk assessments and staff training audits.
+Completed audit and compliance checking activity included infection prevention and control audits, fire and health and safety risk assessments.